HCN1222/HLS-vs-RTL/README.md

 #### Insights and Reflections

-* Everything goes well in this lab.
+* Everything went well in this lab.

 ### Lab 03 HLS vs. Verilog ( Combinational )